Back to Blog

 Which is Better to Have in My Facility: Cameras or an RFID Tracking System?

-If my corrections facility already has camera technology, do I need an RFID system?
-How can RFID technology make my facility more defensible to lawsuits?
-What are the differences between camera technology and RFID technology?
+If a corrections facility already utilizes camera technology, do they really need an RFID system?
+How can RFID enhance a facility's defense against lawsuits?
+And what are the key differences between these two technologies?

 Kenzie Koch